 You Can't Miss the Special Viewing of Kannon

-Every year from mid-October through early December, the Hasedera Momiji Matsuri (maple tree festival) is held.
+From mid-October through early December, the Hasedera Momiji Matsuri (maple tree festival) is held.
 The festival is packed with various events, including a maple tea party, concerts, and special fall temple exhibitions.

 Most of all, you won't want to miss the special autumn viewing of the large Kannon statue held twice a year, in the spring and autumn.
 There you can enter into the national treasure Main Hall, normally off-limits to the general public, and touch the statue of the goddess Kannon's feet with your own hands.